PRENATAL MASSAGE FAQ'S

 WHAT SHOULD I EXPECT DURING THE TREATMENT?

 You will never be asked to lie flat on your back, as this is not advised after the initial weeks of pregnancy.
-Massage will be performed with you lying on your side with pillows for support, which provides the most stability for the baby and is also most comfortable for you. or sitting upright and leaning over the couch.
+Massage will be performed with you lying on your side with pillows for support, which provides the most stability for the baby and is also most comfortable for you, or sitting upright and leaning over the couch.
 Depending on which area you would like worked on, the therapist will make the decision on which position will be suitable.
 If you start to feel uncomfortable at any time during the treatment, please alert the therapist.
-Non- fragrant massage oils will be used
+Non- fragrant massage oils or baby oil will be used.

 I AM IN MY FIRST TRIMESTER.
 CAN I STILL HAVE A MASSAGE?